 I get asked quite often from prospects or people not familiar with the firm; what do you have for sale?
 The answer is nothing.
 There are no product shelves filled with goods on the verge of going stale.
 No sales targets, gimmicks, or firm thresholds to meet.
 We are consultative and thrive only when clients remain clients; forever.
 In fact, we hope you're so thrilled with our services you never want to leave and hopefully brag about us to your friends and family.
 There are no commitments or penalties if you feel the need to sever your relationship with the firm.
 We are owners, care about our clients, and have no moves to make up the corporate ladder.
 The fact is, we're already at the top and fortunate to have loyal clients that continue to hire us throughout their lifetime.

 So, schedule an initial consultation, fill out our new client application, and learn more about our process.
 I assure you there will be some takeaways regardless of where you are in life.
 We look forward to meeting you soon and wish you well until then.

-Want to learn more?
-Follow our latest market commentary, firm updates, or anything financial via our blog or Podcast.
+Want more?
+Follow our latest market commentary, firm updates, or anything financial via our Financial Model Blog, Monarch Insider Newsletter, or PennyWise Financial Podcast.

 Listen on your favorite platform: